iCliniq Logo

 Hello doctor,

-I am a heart patient, and I am on Plavix and Aspirin.
+I am a heart patient currently taking Clopidogrel and Aspirin.
 I have multiple blockages in my legs.
-Is it possible for a clot to form in legs, and then it moves to the heart, causing a heart attack when I soak my legs in hot water to relieve my restless leg syndrome?
-Similarly, can multiple clots in the heart be a cause for my restless leg syndrome that occurs in my right leg alone?
+Is it possible for a clot to form in my legs and travel to my heart, potentially causing a heart attack, when I soak my legs in hot water to relieve my restless leg syndrome?
+Similarly, could multiple clots in my heart be the cause of the restless leg syndrome that only affects my right leg?

 Hello,